Core Concepts

 As long as you have decided upon a maturity, you can separate a yield bearing asset into two separate cash flows: the future interest payments (yield) and the return of the initial deposit you get back at the maturity (principal).

-You can then take these two separate cash flows, and make them each into their own token.
+You can then take these two separate cash flows, and make a separate token that acts as a claim to each.

 One way to think about why you need a "maturity" is that otherwise the part of the asset that is a claim to the principal investment couldn’t be used to get the principal back until... infinitely far in the future.
 The maturity marks when whoever has the claim to the principal can redeem that claim 1:1 for the underlying asset and whoever has the claim to the yield stops accruing the yield payments from the asset.